 You will love this Summer Corn Salad Recipe because it is

-- Perfect for summer dinners, BBQs, Potlucks and tailgating
+Perfect for summer dinners, barbeques, picnics, Potlucks and tailgating

-This corn dish is combination of esquites and elote with some tweaks and changes to make it super easy.
+This corn dish is super easy to make.
 It would be perfect for a Cinco de Mayo celebration.
 It’s always a hit at summer gatherings and back yard barbecues.
 Especially great during the summer months, when corn on the cob is in full season and abundant.

-How to make Ball Park Corn Salad at home?
+How to make Street Corn Salad at home?

 Cook the corn – I prefer to cook it in InstantPot.
 Put 1 cup of water in Instant Pot.
 Place the steamer in the main pot and arrange the corn on the cob.
 Close the lid , vent sealed.
 Press Manual high 4 mins.
 Let NPR for 5 mins and then release the leftover pressure.
 Remove from cob and set aside.